Alcoholic Denial | How To Help An Alcoholic In Denial

 • lying about quitting — this type of denial occurs when the person falsely states that they will quit or that their drinking is an issue.

-• comparing — when approached about drinking habits, an alcoholic may shrug the statements off by naming a person who drinks more than them, or who acts extreme while drinking.
+• comparing — when approached about drinking habits, an alcoholic may shrug the statements off by naming a person who drinks more than them, or who acts in an extreme manner while drinking.

 • rationalizing — finding a way to minimize their own drinking, or word it in a way that is accepted.